CIA(LOCAL) - EQUIPMENT AND SUPPLIES MANAGEMENT: RECORDS MANAGEMENT

 Records Management Officer

-The director of human resources shall serve as and perform the duties of the College District's records management officer, as prescribed by Local Government Code 203.023, and shall administer the College District's records management program pertaining to local government records in compliance with the Local Government Records Act.
+The College President shall serve as and perform the duties of the College District's records management officer, as prescribed by Local Government Code 203.023, and shall administer the College District's records management program pertaining to local government records in compliance with the Local Government Records Act.

 The records management officer shall file his or her name with the Texas State Library and Archives Commission (TSLAC) within 30 days of assuming the position.